 In 2015 Alex completed a Certificate IV in Commercial Dance .
 During that year she was fortunate enough to perform in High School Musical On Stage, at Telethon and was asked to dance at the telethon after party and she was fortunate enough to perform in multiple performances.

 Alex has been able to dance for Rachael Beck, Rhonda Burchmore and Rob Mills.
 She also sung back up for Reigan Derry.
-In 2016 Alex will be continuing her studies and completing a Diploma in Dance.

 Born in Perth, WA, Rosie discovered her love of dance in ballet classes at the age of 3.
 An obvious passion for movement led her to Dance Central where she continued training under the guidance of Gabrielle Cronan and expanded a range of performance experience in ballet, lyrical, flamenco, jazz and hip-hop, before continuing into intensive ballet training at Stevens Dance Academy.
 Rosie explored higher levels of Classical and Contemporary dance as she progressed to the Certificate II in Dance at the Western Academy of Performing Arts (WAAPA), which then led to her BA in Dance.
 During this time she was granted the opportunity to undertake a placement with Sydney Dance Company and Wicked!
 The Musical, as well as a semester-long exchange at the State University of New York, Purchase College.